 HOW DO I GET INVOLVED?

-It's super easy!
-No hassle, no application, and best of all...no membership fee!!
-Just sign up for our mailing list (check out the tab to the left) and come to whichever events you're interested in!
-We'll send out an e-mail the week before the event (no worries we promise we won't spam you!) and if you think you might have fun, sign-up either through the e-mail we send out, or through the "Event RSVP" tab on the left!
-If you have questions, e-mail us or stop by our table on Sproul and ask the officers!
-We hope to see you around!
+It is extremely easy.
+No hassle, no application, and best of all, no membership fee.
+Just sign up for our email list (check out the tab to the left) and come to whichever events/activites you are interested in.
+We will send out an email the week before the event (no worries we promise we will not spam you) and if you think you might have fun, sign-up either through the email we send out, or through the "Event RSVP" tab on the left.
+If you have any questions and/or concerns, feel free to email us.
+We hope to see you around.

 HOW WE STARTED

-The earliest college-based TC youth group in the United States, the Berkeley TC Chapter was established spring of 1996.
+As the earliest collegiate Tzu Chi youth group in the United States of America, the Berkeley Tzu Ching Chapter was established in the Spring of 1996.
 The goal was to introduce Tzu Chi to young adults and encourage students to learn to care for others and develop a responsible and noble character.
-In an effort to spread that spirit, other universities and colleges began their own TC chapters and the Tzu Chi Intercollegiate Association was founded, an association to connect Tzu Ching from all around the country.
+In an effort to spread that spirit, other universities and colleges began their own Tzu Ching chapters and the Tzu Chi Collegiate Association was founded, an association to connect Tzu Ching from all around the country.

 Literally, "compassionate youth."
-Tzu Ching are part of the collegiate youth group of the overarching International Tzu Chi Foundation.
+Tzu Ching is the collegiate group of the overarching international Tzu Chi Foundation.
 These "youths with compassion and joyous giving" abide by the Tzu Chi spirit and principles and work together to promote and carry out the Tzu Chi missions.

-Our blue shirt stands for Blue Sky while the white pants represent White Clouds.
-These in turn symbolize the goal for Tzu Chi volunteers to keep their minds as wide and open as the blue sky and their actions as pure and clean as the white clouds.
+Our blue shirt stands for the blue sky while our white pants represent white clouds.
+These in turn symbolize the goal for Tzu Chi volunteers to keep their minds as wide and open as the blue